You are currently viewing U. S. family-based immigration

 Since the mandate of President Barack Obama, his Defense of Marriage Act (DOMA) came into force, which allows legally married same-sex couples to receive the same benefits as any other couple.

-New Jersey lawyers that help you with U. S. family-based immigration
+Experienced attorneys in New Jersey for your U. S. family-based immigration petitions

-With over 10 years helping thousands of families achieve their American dream, our experts will be able to advise you throughout this process.
-We are conscientious in helping with all types of requests, including marriages of the same gender.
+With more than 10 years helping hundreds of families achieve their American dream, our experts will be able to advise you throughout this process.
+We are aware of helping with all types of requests, including same-gender marriages.

-Call today and get a 100% confidential legal consultation that allows us to know your current situation and needs.
+Call today and get a 100% confidential legal consultation that allows us to understand your current situation to live in the US legally.